Are you a freelancer who’s ready to officially form their own business? That’s great!

 - Hire workers

-What’s the Point of Forming an LLC?
+What are the Benefits of an LLC?

 If you’ve been working as a full-time freelancer, making a good living and impressing clients with your skills, you might be wondering why you even have to bother forming an LLC, or any other formal business entity, for that matter.
 After all, you’ve already figured out that you don’t need to have a formal business entity in place in order to start and run a freelance business.